Directional association of TeV to PeV astrophysical neutrinos with radio blazars

 \section{IceCube all-sky likelihood map}

-Our statistical analysis is based on the IceCube sky map of $L$ values that represent the neutrino point-source detection significance, as mentioned in \autoref{s:data_icecube}.
-We have noticed certain features of the value distribution in this map, and briefly discuss them in this section.
+Our statistical analysis is based on the IceCube sky map of pre-trial local $p$-values that represent the neutrino point-source likelihood for each direction (\autoref{s:data_icecube}).
+In this paper we denote the logarithms of those $p$-values as $L = -\log p$.
+We have noticed certain features of the value distribution in this map, and briefly discuss them in this appendix.
 Additionally, we attempt to minimize an effect they might have on the analysis.

 The histogram of $L$ values across the full range of declinations is shown in the left panel of \autoref{fig:icecube_map}.
-A prominent feature in this histogram is the abrupt jump around $L \approx 1$: values of $L$ just below the cutoff occur about an order of magnitude more often than $L$ values immediately above.
+A prominent feature in this histogram is the abrupt jump around $L \approx 1$: the values of $L$ just below the cutoff occur about an order of magnitude more often than $L$ values immediately above.
 This jump is present for all declinations outside of narrow polar regions, and the cutoff value differs between the northern ($\delta > -5^\circ$) and the southern sky ($\delta < -5^\circ$).
 We acknowledge that such a peculiarity is present in the $L$ value distribution, but believe that it does not affect our study in any meaningful way.
 We only utilize the Northern sky, as justified in \autoref{s:data_icecube}, and the jump of the $L$ distribution stays constant in this declination range.